lelloc/doc-admin/content/ticket-settings/templates-attachments.rst

 Templates ↔ Attachments
 =======================

 Making changes to standard attachments is sometimes overwhelming.
-The question is, "Where were the attachments used?" or "How to quickly update them across the board?"
-It's also important to know which are using which attachments, before updating them.
+The question is, "Where were the attachments used?" or "How to quickly update them across the board?".
+It's also important to know who are using which attachments, before updating them.
 A new attachment can have multiple uses within your organization.

 OTRS empowers you to manage this providing you an overview to manage the 1:n relationships and quickly identify the templates using your attachments.